 Or please visit the Department of Education and Training (DET) website: https://www.education.vic.gov.au/parents/learning/Pages/home-learning.aspx

 How long will we have remote learning this term?

-We follow the advice of the Department of Education and Training (DET), and at this stage we expect to continue remote learning until at least 19th August.
+We follow the advice of the Department of Education and Training (DET), and will continue remote learning until at least the end of term 3.
 We will continue to keep you updated if the situation changes.

 How will I find out what is happening with school?

 Please keep an eye out for updates on Konnective, Compass or our school website (www.wattleparkps.vic.gov.au).
 Your child’s teacher will continue to send emails with updates as they occur.

 I need assistance with translating, how can I find out what is happening?